Mbed-TLS/mbedtls/docs/getting_started.md

 ### Getting the Mbed Crypto library

-Mbed Crypto releases are available in the [public Github repository]( https://github.com/ARMmbed/mbed-crypto).
+Mbed Crypto releases are available in the [public GitHub repository](https://github.com/ARMmbed/mbed-crypto).

 ### Building the Mbed Crypto library

-You need the following tools to build the library with the provided makefiles:
+**Prerequisites to building the library with the provided makefiles:**
 * GNU Make.
 * A C toolchain (compiler, linker, archiver).
 * Python 2 or Python 3 (either works) to generate the test code.
 * Perl to run the tests.

-If you have a C compiler such as GCC or Clang, just run `make` in the top-level directory to build the library, a set of unit tests and some sample programs.
+If you have a C compiler, such as GCC or Clang, just run `make` in the top-level directory to build the library, a set of unit tests and some sample programs.

-To select a different compiler, set the `CC` variable to name or path of the compiler and linker (default: `cc`) and set `AR` to a compatible archiver (default: `ar`), such as:
+To select a different compiler, set the `CC` variable to the name or path of the compiler and linker (default: `cc`) and set `AR` to a compatible archiver (default: `ar`); for example:
 ```
 make CC=arm-linux-gnueabi-gcc AR=arm-linux-gnueabi-ar
 ```